Psychological Sciences Faculty and Staff

-I am interested in the semantic relationships underlying word recognition.
-I use a very multidisciplinary approach that includes behavioral measures, computational models and constraints suggested from the neuroscience literature.
+I am interested in the semantic relationships underlying word recognition and word usage.
+I use a very multidisciplinary approach that includes behavioral measures, computational models, and constraints suggested from the neuroscience literature.
 One goal of my research is to improve our understanding of how word recognition is influenced by the semantic relationships between words.

-- PSY 490 - Independent Study in Psychology
+- PSYS 490 - Independent Study in Psychology

 - PSYS 567(G) - Advanced Physiological Psychology